balena-io/pinejs/docs/GettingStarted.md

 We will use cURL to make these requests, so open up another terminal window and place it side by side to the one running the server.

-First of all we need to create a device, to do so type the following in the new window:
+First of all we need to create a device.
+To do so type the following in the new window:

 ```
 $ curl -X POST -d name=testdevice -d note=testnote -d type=raspberry http://localhost:1337/example/device